Skons/SOAS/README.md

 ESPHome with Home Assistant integration?!
 "No shit, Sherlock".
 Well yes, all ESPHome has got HA integration, but SOAS has features that enables you to have HA automations based on your alarm time.
 So automations can be triggered based on the alarm time set on the alarm clock.
 There are 4 switches that will switch relative to the alarm time, you have the choice to enable the HA switch whether the alarm will sound or not.
 So the alarm does not have to sound for the HA automation to be triggered.

 ## <a name='Why'></a>Why?
-This alarm clock is customizable, full featured and smart for under €35,-.
+This alarm clock is customizable, full featured and smart for under €25,-.
 It's a clock that can be managed through Home Assistant and (mostly) on the clock itself.
 The clock can be set while your partner is asleep, a tradional clock could be making noise.
 And, because of the smart features, you could for instance enable the heating in your home 15 minutes before the alarm sets off.
 Especially when your wake up schedule is not regular, this clock can make automations efficient by associating the triggers with your alarm time.

 ## <a name='Features'></a>Features
 * Alarm based on time.
 * Different display modes so there is more or less light emitted by the clock.
 * Contrast based on day or night with smooth dimming
-* Contrast based on brightness in the room (Optional)
 * 4 Home Assistant integrated switches that switch based on the alarm time, alarm does not have to sound.
 These switches can be switched manually on the clock itself.
 * Customizable sleep timer.
 * Customizable snooze timer.